 Companies with car allowance programs aren’t the only ones to face this dilemma.
 Businesses that use a mileage reimbursement program, also known as a cents-per-mile program, without proper substantiation are also taxed.
 They also face taxation when they reimburse at rates above the IRS standard mileage rate.

-Start looking for alternatives.
+Now you know what makes a car allowance taxable, it’s time to start looking for alternatives.
 A great starting point would be an accountable allowance program.
 While still a car allowance, an accountable allowance ensures a certain amount of driver’s reimbursements remain untaxed, granted the company submits the proper information.

 By using a mileage tracking app, companies ensure their driving employees capture each business mile accurately.
 Further, with the right provider, a mileage tracking app will capture all the necessary information to make the mileage log IRS compliant.
 This automated process means employees spend less time on administration in the field and more time on their jobs.

 However, accountable allowances still fail to reimburse employees accurately for the geographic costs of vehicle ownership.